• Loading stock data...

 “I always knew that we had really good players here and we were just missing something,” Colts receiver Michael Pittman Jr. said after the game, according to ESPN.
 “And that’s something that Dan brought. … We were just one player away.”

 The Colts, at least, had won two Super Bowls and only fallen on harder times in recent years after Andrew Luck’s shock retirement in 2019.
 Indiana University had been a doormat in the Big Ten and college football generally for decades.
-When they were ranked this preseason, it was just for the second time since 1969.
+When it was ranked this preseason, it was just for the second time since 1969.
 Last season was also just the fourth time the team finished above .500 in the last 30 years.

 The Hoosiers, who play about 50 miles south of Indianapolis in Bloomington, have more than delivered.
 They are one of six remaining undefeated FBS programs and were ranked No. 2 in the Week 9 AP Top 25, the highest ranking the program has ever received.